haiwera-silk-cd/magento-devdocs/guides/v2.0/config-guide/cli/config-cli-subcommands-static-view.md

     -   [命令行]({{ page.baseurl }}/install-gde/install/cli/install-cli.html)
     -   [Setup wizard]({{ page.baseurl }}/install-gde/install/web/install-web.html)

-2. Log in to the Magento server as, or switch to, the [Magento file system owner]({{ page.baseurl }}/install-gde/prereq/file-sys-perms-over.html).
+2. Log in to the Magento server as, or switch to, the [Magento文件系统所有者]({{ page.baseurl }}/install-gde/prereq/file-sys-perms-over.html).
 3. Delete the contents of `<your Magento install dir>/pub/static` directory.
 4.  <a href="#config-cli-subcommands-xlate-dict">Run the static view files deployment tool</a>.
 <!-- 4.
 Set read-only file permissions for the `pub/static` directory, its subdirectories, and files. -->